 - Procedures for responding to customer inquiries and response times.

 - · Call volume and average time to answer.

 - Number of FTEs and ratio to call volume.

-- · Strategy and technology used.
+- Strategy and technology used.

 - Procedures for monitoring complaints.

 - Collection strategies for early-, middle- and late-stage collections.

 - Strategy for assessing a borrower's ability and willingness to pay.

-- Process for contacting guarantor(s).
+- Process for contacting guarantor(s)?

 - Explanation of call and notice cycles by product type.

 - Use of external collection agencies, including monitoring of external agencies.

-- Collection incentives.
+- · Collection incentives.

 - Account-to-collector ratio.

-- · Right-party contact rate.
+- Right-party contact rate.

 - Hold time and abandonment rates.

 - Use of predictive (behavioural) scoring and other technology.

 - Policies regarding grace periods, forbearance and deferrals.

 - Delinquency, roll and cure rates.

 - Charge-off (write-down) process.

 - · Use of technology.

 - Credit bureau reporting procedures.

-- Significant changes (past or planned) in procedures or emphasis regarding workout strategies or timelines. - Explanation of call and notice cycles by product type. - Repayment plan, modification and forbearance plan procedures. - Rejected claims curing process and cure rates. - Exit or loan distribution strategies. - Describe process for filing and pursuing judgments and bankruptcy claims. - · Recovery rates.
+- Significant changes (past or planned) in procedures or emphasis regarding workout strategies or time- lines.
+Explanation of call and notice cycles by product type. - Repayment plan, modification and forbearance plan procedures. - · Rejected claims curing process and cure rates. - · Exit or loan distribution strategies. - Describe process for filing and pursuing judgments and bankruptcy claims. - · Recovery rates.

-- Procedures for dissemination of reports to investors and trustees. - · Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Average balance of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - Details on whether accounts are commingled (including how long they are commingled for).
+- Procedures for dissemination of reports to investors and trustees. - Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Average balance of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - · Are accounts commingled?
+If so, how long?

-- Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - Website availability, usage and security. - Security measures employed to ensure compliance with national and EU data protection laws. - Procedures for vendor selection and oversight. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system back-up. - Future initiatives.
+- · Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - · Website availability, usage and security. - Security measures employed to ensure compliance with national and EU data protection laws. - · Procedures for vendor selection and oversight. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system backup. - Future initiatives.

-Exhibit 8: Sample Operational Risk Agenda Items for European ABS (Premium Finance) Servicers
+Appendix 8: Sample Operational Risk Agenda Items for European ABS (Premium Finance) Servicers

-- · Company history, ownership and operating experience.
+- Company history, ownership and operating experience.

 - Financial condition/profitability.

-- · Management experience.
+- Management experience.

 - Staffing, training and retention rates.

 - Portfolio size and composition.

-- Strategic initiatives.
+- · Strategic initiatives.

 - · Risk management practices.

-- · Recent or planned mergers or acquisitions.
+- Recent or planned mergers or acquisitions.

 - Recent or planned transfer of servicing (rights), if any.

 - Third-party outsourcing/servicing arrangements (if applicable).

 - Serviced portfolio runoff rates.

-- Securitisation history and future plans.
+- · Securitisation history and future plans.

-- · Historical performance.
+- Historical performance.

-- · Internal and external audit procedures and results. - · Efforts to ensure regulatory compliance. - Details of current or past regulatory actions including any findings. - Process for interpreting and tracking compliance with regulatory guidelines and future changes. - Corporate litigation (past, present and expected). - Cause of servicing termination, if applicable. - Controls for managing potential conflicts of interest associated with ABS transaction parties. - Procedures for vendor selection and oversight. - · Storage and updating of policies and procedures.
+- Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - · Have you been or are you now the subject of any regulatory action?
+If so, discuss the findings. - · Process for interpreting and tracking compliance with regulatory guidelines and future changes. - Corporate litigation (past, present and expected). - Cause of servicing termination, if applicable. - · Controls for managing potential conflicts of interest associated with ABS transaction parties. - · Procedures for vendor selection and oversight. - Storage and updating of policies and procedures.